haywah27/Command-Line-README-Generator/README.md

 * [Questions](#questions)

 ## Installation
-Clone this repo and open an integrated terminal on any file from this repository (ex: index.js).
+Clone this repo and open an integrated terminal on one of the files

 ## Usage
-A user needs to access the README questions by invoking the index.js file in an integrated terminal.
-Using an integrated terminal, input “node index.js” and follow the prompt messages.
+In the integrated terminal type "node index.js"

 ## License
-This is free and unencumbered software released into the public domain through [The Unlicense](http://unlicense.org/)
+This is free and unencumbered software released into the public domain through the [Unlicense](http://unlicense.org/)

 ## Contributing
-Pull requests are the best way to propose changes to the codebase (we use [GitHub Flow](https://guides.github.com/introduction/flow/index.html)).
-We actively welcome your pull requests:
-1. Fork the repo and create your branch from master.
-2. If you've added code that should be tested, add tests.
-3. If you've changed APIs, update the documentation.
-4. Ensure the test suite passes.
-5. Make sure your code lints.
-6. Issue that pull request!
+None setup yet

 ## Tests
-No current tests available.
+None setup yet

 ## Questions
 * Link to [GitHub](https://github.com/HayWah27)
-* Email: N/A for now.
+* Email: N/A
 * Contact Instructions:
-  * Currently unavailable.
+  * Not availible yet